 Best 50-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 50-inch TVs you can buy in 2021.

-But what if a 50-inch screen is the maximum size TV that you want or are able to fit in your room?
-We've got good news.
-While a true flagship TV might be out of the question, you're in prime mainstream territory, where manufacturers and retailers sell the most models and where competition is at its fiercest.
-In other words, the best 48-inch, 49-inch and 50-inch TVs should deliver excellent value for money.
+But what if a 50-inch screen is the maximum size of TV that you want or are able to fit in your room?
+We've got good news: while a true flagship TV might once have been out of the question, the arrival of 48-inch OLEDs means that's no longer the case.
+At the same time, competition is extremely fierce at these sizes and that means there are also lots of aggressively priced mid-range marvels available.

 When it comes to picture technology, almost all models at this size are now 4K, and there's no need to look for a Full HD model, because these 4K TVs are already very affordable indeed.